Skip to content

 BLUETOOTH_ENABLED

-This field is used to control Bluetooth Low Energy (BLE) advertising for connections to our app.
+This field is read-write, and is used to control Bluetooth Low Energy (BLE) advertising for connections to our app.
 The device will advertise for 1 minute after Bluetooth is activated.
-The LumenRadio app can be downloaded from the App store and Play store.
+The W-BACnet app can be downloaded from the App store and Play store.

 When connecting the app to a secure gateway with a firmware version of 3.1.0 or later, the app allows for updating of the firmware, and for an overview of the "network map".
 It is also possible to view the currently installed firmware version.